heikadog/zml/zml.md

 1. malice / koda (@maypup.kawaii.social) is an open zoophile.
 1. Zkeri (@zkeri2.bsky.social) is an open zoophile.
 1. Arkuze (@arkuze.bsky.social) is an open zoophile.
-1. Knots of fun (@aw000uwu.bsky.social) is an open zoophile.
 1. SolderDog (@solder.dog) is an open zoophile.
 1. CooZooLoo (@z0ooooo.bsky.social) is an open zoophile.
 1. Lysol (@lysolthezoo.bsky.social) is an open zoophile.
-1. Queen Cozy Glow (@queencozyglow.bsky.social) is an open zoophile.
 1. Lee Jade (@leejadezeta.bsky.social) is an open zoophile.
-1. Arlo the Otter (@domotter90.bsky.social) is an open zoophile.
 1. VoidFur (@voidfur33.bsky.social) is an open zoophile.
 1. FoxCub621/BarkBrainedBeta (@foxcub621/@barkbrainedbeta.bsky.social) is an open zoophile: (<https://archive.today/oYC6H>).
-1. krcon (@krcon.bsky.social) admitted to being a zoophile in a FurAffinity journal: (<https://archive.today/V96UX>).
-1. Melcifer (@melciferrr.bsky.social) is an open zoophile.
 1. Bailey Shep (@brattymawz.bsky.social) is an open zoophile.
 1. somthinzooey (@somthinzooey.bsky.social) is an open zoophile.
 1. Ashley Kltti (@ashley6924.bsky.social) is an open zoophile.